 Senior Research Associate and Team Leader, IZA, Germany

 PhD Economics, University of Cologne, 2013

-Does a switch in energy policy toward more renewable sources create or destroy jobs in an industrial country?Nico Pestel, July 2014Many industrial countries are replacing conventional power plants with renewable energy sources.
-Green energy policies might affect employment in different ways.
-A policy shift toward a low-carbon green economy may create new and additional “green jobs” in renewable energy sources and energy-efficiency technologies.
-However, this may potentially come with the crowding out of employment in other sectors.
-In addition, energy prices may increase owing to feed-in tariffs subsidizing renewables.
-The resulting burden may in turn stifle labor demand in industrial sectors and reduce the purchasing power of private households.MoreLess
+Does a switch in energy policy toward more renewable sources create or destroy jobs in an industrial country?Nico Pestel, December 2019Many industrial countries are pursuing so-called green energy policies, which typically imply the replacement of conventional fossil fuel power plants with renewable sources.
+Such a policy shift may affect employment in different ways.
+On the one hand, it could create new and additional “green jobs” in the renewables sector; on the other hand, it could crowd out employment in other sectors.
+An additional consideration is the potential increase in energy prices, which has the potential to stifle labor demand in energy-intensive sectors and reduce the purchasing power of private households.MoreLess